 - Tigerfish – Hires U.S. based transcribers only.

 - Speechpad – Hires transcribers from all over the world.
-Pay varies but starts from $15 per audio hour.
+According to their website, transcribers can make .25 – $2.50 per audio minute.

 - Verbal Ink – Hires U.S. based transcribers.
 Offers medical, legal and market research transcription.

-- Transcribe Me – Pays $20 per audio hour.
+- Transcribe Me – According to their website, they pay $20 per audio hour.
 Hires transcribers from all over the world.

 - Appen – Hires freelance transcribers worldwide.